alefranz/MELT/BACKLOG.md

 - A shared workflow action installs and reports the SDKs and runtimes used by validation, pack, and publish jobs so those lanes cannot diverge.

+### 6. Make the tag publishing job resolve repository-local actions - Pending

+**Scope**

+- Check out the repository before the `publish` job invokes `./.github/actions/setup-melt-dotnet`, or replace that invocation with setup that does not depend on files in the workspace.
+- Validate the complete tag path from SDK setup through artifact download and package push without publishing a real release.

+**Done when**

+- A tag-triggered workflow can resolve every action used by the `publish` job and reach the NuGet push step with downloaded package artifacts.

+### 7. Test the produced packages as consumer dependencies - Pending

+**Scope**

+- Add a post-pack smoke test that restores representative .NET 8, .NET 9, and .NET 10 consumers from the packages in the workflow artifact rather than from project references.
+- Verify that NuGet selects the expected `netstandard2.0`, `net8.0`, and `net10.0` assets and resolves the intended minimum dependency graph.

+**Done when**

+- The six v2 packages can be installed together in representative consumers, and the core, ASP.NET Core, Serilog, and xUnit entry points build and run from the packed artifacts.

+### 8. Complete an auditable transitive vulnerability gate - Pending

+**Scope**

+- Run `dotnet list MELT.sln package --vulnerable --include-transitive` against the final restored dependency graph and retain the result with the release validation.
+- Ensure the gate fails or otherwise blocks release when a vulnerable direct or transitive dependency is reported; the current default restore audit is configured for direct dependencies only.

+**Done when**

+- The final v2 package and sample dependency graphs report no known direct or transitive vulnerabilities, and the result is reproducible during release validation.

 ## Post-November 2026 maintenance

 ### Retire the .NET 8 and .NET 9 active validation lanes